 ECON 2023 Principles of Microeconomics - (F, S, SUM).
 This course covers concepts related to the elasticity of demand, consumer utility, production and costs in firms, and market behavior.
 Economic principles are used to analyze the role of unions, environmental quality, public goods and property.
-Prerequisites: ENGL 1013 and MATH 0103 or higher MATH (except MATH 1313) or appropriate math scores on placement exam.
+Prerequisite: ENGL 1013 and MATH 0103, or higher, (excluding MATH 1313), or appropriate Math scores on placement exams.
 ECON 2143 Basic Econ: Theory & Practice - (F, S, SUM).
 A survey course addressing macroeconomics and microeconomics and the analytical tools needed to study contemporary economic problems such as inflation, unemployment, poverty, and pollution.
-This course is not recommended for anyone pursuing an associate degree or baccalaureate degree in any field of business.
+This course is not recommended for anyone pursuing an associate degree or baccalaureate degree in any field of business or engineering.